MoigeMatino/flask-stripe-one-time-payments/README.md

 - **Add Subscriptions**: Implement subscription-based payments using Stripe.
 - **Multiple Payment Methods**: Extend the payment options to include more methods supported by Stripe.
+- **Sending Emails**: Send payment confirmation emails to customers.
+- **Update Order Status**: Update the status of orders in the database.

 ## Contributing